 Sharpie markers and highlighters – The truth is, these are kinda for me, but if they’re on sale, does anyone ever have enough?

 Composition notebooks – We use 2 of these per year, per student.
 When in doubt, buy more.
-We use these for devotions in the morning, as well as math practice.
+We use these for our morning devotions in the morning, as well as math practice.

 Post-it notes – My kids use these to mark their places in books and/or write me a note about their work.